surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 15.14.1-rc.1 (2023/06/19)**
+**Version 15.14.1 (2023/06/19)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a notice to suggest activating the WPSSO CMCF and MRP add-ons if the WooCommerce plugin is active.
+	* Added a notice to suggest activating the WPSSO CMCF and MRP add-ons if WooCommerce is active.
 * **Bugfixes**
 	* None.
 * **Developer Notes**